 The other technique for creating performances that are more enmeshed in people's lives is to smear outward.
 That is, to push your presentation into their life, rather than to pull their life into your presentation.

 How do you do this?
 Well, there are a bunch of ways.
-The ways I'm exploring are: Imps, Reps, Hooks & Cues.
+The ways I'm exploring are: Imps, Reps, and Hooks, among others.
 Only one of these (Imps) is something I've mentioned before, but I will get to the others in time.

 The nice thing about the outward smear is that you don't have to wait for the right moment to make something seem organic.
 Instead, you make something seem organic by giving it a greater context in the world.